Man severely burned when trying to build campfire - RV Travel

-A man attempting to build a campfire in an Eastern Ohio campground was severely burned though emergency crews responded quickly late Saturday afternoon.
+A man attempting to build a campfire in an eastern Ohio campground was severely burned, and emergency crews responded quickly late Saturday afternoon, reported The Columbus Dispatch.

 The man suffered third-degree burns, and he was evacuated by a helicopter ambulance crew.
 The helicopter, which arrived at the campground at 5:47 p.m., later landed at the Cambridge Municipal Airport, but it was not known to which hospital the man was ultimately transported.